- Critic Home

 An important part of the senior yearbook is the senior section of the yearbook which contains the portrait of each member of the senior class.
 This section goes to the yearbook publisher by early November.
 To meet this deadline, you should plan on having your senior photographed during the upcoming summer months.
 Mark Lawrence has agreed that all images submitted will be of the proper size, resolution, format, and color and must meet the school’s requirements for clothing attire.

 To be included in the Senior section of the yearbook, your portrait must be taken by Mark Lawrence Photographers.
 A complimentary, 4 pose session, will be provided for those seniors who wish to purchase their photos elsewhere.
-The complimentary session will take place in October at Pinkerton Academy.
+The complimentary session will take place in September at Pinkerton Academy during underclassmen photo days.

 Remember, yearbook photos must come from Mark Lawrence Photographers (they are Pinkerton’s official photographer).
 Do not delay.
-They are offering a Free Yearbook Session (if that is all you want) and the yearbook photo is also free.
-We do not want anyone left out of the 2017 yearbook.
-2018SeniorPortraitPrices_1.pdf
+We do not want anyone left out of the 2019 yearbook

 If you ever have a question or concern about the Critic (yearbook), please contact me.